aklump/drupal_environment_indicator_loft/README.txt

    Refer to Drupal 8 Shorts for how to set this up using [6]Config Split and [7]Config Role Split modules.

+Scripting

+   Here is a set of Drush commands that will configure permissions and settings.
+I add this to a hook that runs after I pull my Live database to my Dev environment to enable and configure the module in one fell swoop. drush en -y environment_indicator_loft drush role-add-perm anonymous 'access environment indicator' drush role-add-perm authenticated 'access environment indicator' drush cdel -y environment_indicator.settings toolbar_integration drush cdel -y environment_indicator.settings favicon

 Contact The Developer

    In the Loft Studios